Malka23/Smart_Interior_Assistant/README.md

 # Smart_Interior_Assistant
-A simple and smart AI-powered app that generates interior design ideas and visual inspirations based on the type of room and desired style.
-Built using **Streamlit** and **Hugging Face models** (`flan-t5` for text, `stable-diffusion` for image generation).
+The Smart Interior Assistant is an AI-powered tool designed to help users plan and visualize interior design ideas efficiently.
+By leveraging Generative AI and computer vision, it allows users to transform ordinary room images into modern, aesthetically pleasing interiors with style recommendations and automation features.

 ## ✨ Features